 It means that your days looking at the calendar are not over.
 Preliminary means that at the end of September you’ll only get the test score you have obtained as an individual, making no mention of which IMAT ranking position you have, nor of whether you have been admitted to an Italian medical school or not.
 These results are anonymous, which means you can see what scores IMAT takers obtained but not the names of the candidates.

 At the beginning of October, in your reserved area in the Universitaly portal, your IMAT score will be published, together with a scan of your actual answer sheet.
 You still won’t know if you are accepted, but you will know your exact score.

 At this stage, make sure you have all the documents to apply for a student visa (non-EU only) as if the moment comes when you have to enroll in a University, the timing is very short and you should definitely be ready beforehand.
 To issue the visa, you will need to show the embassy that you have been accepted to the University first.

 Warning: the following section is for EU students only!

-Roughly three weeks after the exam, in the first week of October*, the national ranking will be published.
+A week later after the official result is released, the first ranking will be published, which will show whether you got accepted on the first round of the ranking.
 This is the official IMAT ranking list of all candidates ordered by exam results, so you will finally know if those long hours spent studying for the test will have been enough to be admitted to an Italian medical school.

 Hold on!
 It’s not over yet.